Last Updated on March 14, 2023 by Jessica Lauren Vine

 The larger your system is, the more likely you will have to mix series and parallel wired components, especially on the solar panel side.
 Putting together a final design will be a balance between keeping voltages low enough that your charge controller can handle them while minimizing current to keep your wiring sizes manageable.

 Wire Choice.
-Regardless of which type of install you’ll be doing, it is likely that you will do at least some wiring.
+Regardless of which type of installation you’ll be doing, it is likely that you will do at least some wiring.
 Choosing the right size of wire is critical, and I provided a link above to help you figure that out.
 The type of wire you use is also important.
 It is recommended to always use stranded wire for solar installs in locations where motion or flex may be an issue – like in an RV.
 Stranded wire is also more flexible than solid wire and will make routing the wire through your RV much easier.

 Basic RV Solar Panel Install

-For a basic install, we’re going to rely on a solar suitcase to add solar to our RV.
+For a basic installation, we’re going to rely on a solar suitcase to add solar to our RV.
 Solar suitcases are available from a number of different manufacturers in sizes up to 200 watts.
 Depending on the size you choose, these can be adequate for powering your RV from a weekend to nearly indefinitely, assuming your power usage is modest.
 The best part is that you may not need to do too much work or modify your RV.

 Most RVs manufactured after 2015 have shipped “solar ready.”
 This means they have internal wiring already installed that will allow you to simply plug in a solar suitcase to add solar power to your RV.
 All the wiring from the charging port on the side of the RV to the batteries is already properly sized for the manufacturer-recommended solar suitcases.
 The solar suitcase has everything you need pre-wired and pre-set to generate solar power.
 All you have to do is plug it into the RV and set it up per the manufacturer’s instructions, and you’re all set.